 Database status

-This page shows overall condition of Logmanager database.
+This page shows the overall condition of the Logmanager database.
 Here you will find information regarding:

 Search engine

-• Data nodes - Amount of Logmanager nodes working together.
+- Data nodes - The amount of Logmanager nodes working together.

-• Red: Red status occurs at the moment when the database is in the service mode and performs maintenance tasks or data integrity checks.
-This status occurs when the Logmanager system restarts or after the update.
-Service mode can take several hours depending on the amount of data stored.
-Messages that arrive to Logmanager at the time of the red state are saved in the internal memory and will be available after the completion of the service mode.
+- Red: Red status occurs when the database is in service mode, performing maintenance tasks or integrity checks.
+This state occurs after the Logmanager system restarts or following a software update.
+Service mode can last several hours, depending on the amount of stored data.
+Messages received by Logmanager during this period are saved in the internal memory and will be available once service mode is complete.

-• Yellow: Yellow status of the database occurs if the Logmanager is not running in the cluster mode.
+- Yellow: Yellow status occurs if Logmanager is not running in the cluster mode.
 The database does not have a replica of the stored data, because there is no other server, which could create a replica.
 In standalone Logmanager server deployment, the yellow status is normal operational state.

-• Green: This is the normal state of the database, if the Logmanager is running in the cluster mode.
+- Green: This is the normal state of the database, if Logmanager is running in the cluster mode.

-• total nodes - Amount of nodes in a cluster.
+- total nodes - The amount of nodes in a cluster.

 If the red status does not change even after a few hours, please contact technical support.

-This part provides detailed information regarding state of each Indice available in the system.
+This part provides detailed information regarding the state of each Indice available in the system.

 Index